 The Art Deco facade of the main stand.

-The large portal, unique vestige preserved during the reconstruction of the end of the 20th century.
+The main portal, the only vestige preserved during the reconstruction at the end of the 20th century.

 The hall of the main stand.

-The compartmentalization of standing stands will remain the same until 1985.
+The compartmentalization of the terrasses will remain the same until 1985.

-The wooden cycle track, which disappeared during the Second World War.
+The wooden cycle track, which will disappear during the Second World War.

-The Heysel plateau will keep this face for almost 30 years after the World Expo.
+The Heysel plateau will keep this face for nearly 30 years after the Universal Exhibition.

 Late 60's.

-Gymnastics exhibition at Heysel in the early 70's.
-The impressive lighting pylons have just been installed.
+The imposing lighting pylons have just been installed.

 The pathetic face of a band of barbarians...

-Report (or cancel) the finale would have been suicidal given the enormous tension still present in the stands.
+Postponing (or canceling) the match would have been suicidal given the enormous tension still present in the stands.

 ...

-Although totally derisory during this fatal evening, it needed a winner...
+Although totally ridiculous during this disastrous evening, a winner was needed.

-The day after the match : collapsed walls, armrests and fences ripped and shame for European football.
+The day after the match : collapsed walls, torn armrests and fences and shame for European football.

 View from the top of block Z, near the entrance.
-No renovation and almost no maintenance since 1930.
+No renovations and almost no maintenance since 1930.

 The beautiful facade of a condemned stadium.

 The monolithic facade of the new stadium.
-The portal of Van Neck is inserted there as it can.
+The Van Neck portal fits into it as best it can.

 Portal details (1/2).